Get E-Book

 };

 That module reads once.
 Later changes to process.env.PORT do not change config.port.
-The value still needs validation before application code treats it as a TCP port.
+The value still needs validation before the app treats it as a TCP port.

 process.loadEnvFile() preserves existing environment keys.
 That includes keys set by the parent environment and keys set by earlier programmatic loads.